tryton-vanmeer/tower-of-babel/README.md

 # Tower of Babel

-Code examples in different languages.
+A collection of examples implemented in different languages.

-Each folder is a code example, with specific languages in subfolders.

 # Dependencies

+Basic dependencies for running projects.
+Look under each language for it's specific runtime and development dependencies.

 **Arch Linux:** `pacman -S base-devel meson`